pbloem/gestalt.ink/vae.md

 When we are doing multiclass classification, we usually have one output node per class, with a [softmax]() activation over the ouptut layer.
 The $i$-th output node, after the activation represents the probability that the $i$-th class is true for the current input.
 In technical terms, we are taking the output nodes as the parameters of a Categorical distribution on the classes.

 We can do the same with continuous distributions.
 For instance, if we have 10 numeric output values, we can give the network 20 outputs so that it can produce a mean and variance for each, giving us a normal distribution over every output value.

+<aside>You can also think of this as a multivariate normal distribution in 10 dimensions, with a diagonal covariance matrix.</aside>

 In all cases the objective is the same.
 For each input $\x$, the network gives us a _probability distribution_ on the space of target values.
 For a given training pair $(\x, \t)$ and network parameters $\theta$, we can write this as
 \[